 But I’m telling you, most people who exercise regularly don’t change that appointment.
 In fact, they usually exercise at the same times on the same days every week.
 It’s the only way it works for most people, and it’s probably the way that it’s going to work best for you.

 Most people who exercise regularly do it at the same times on the same days every week.

 I needed to get a certain amount of running and swimming and biking practice in every week and I needed to supplement that with stretching and strength training.
-If I didn’t keep my appointments for my workouts, I wasn’t going to get the amount of practice that I needed.
+If I didn’t keep my appointments with myself for my workouts, I wasn’t going to get the amount of practice that I needed.